 Philips Affiniti 70 Revisions

-Philips first launched the Affiniti 70 in 2014 as their new high-end shared service ultrasound machine, replacing the older HD15.
-As of 2016, the Affiniti 70 has not yet had a major revision, and only minor software updates have been released.
-The Affiniti series has had one of the most trouble-free launches in Philips history, being built from what was learned in the first year of fixes for the premium Epiq line.
+Philips first launched the Affiniti 70 in 2014 as their new high-end shared service ultrasound machine, replacing the older HD15 system.
+As of 2016, the Affiniti 70 had not yet had a major revision, and only minor software updates had been released.
+The Affiniti series has had one of the most trouble-free launches in Philips’s history, being built from what was learned in the first year of fixes for the premium EPIQ line.

 Philips Affiniti 70 (Rev 1.0)

 This is a General imaging (GI) and Women’s health configuration